 Just drag the application to the trash.
 Because TinkerTool doesn't install or change anything in the operating system, that's all.
-You might consider resetting macOS's preferences you have changed via TinkerTool to the pre-installation state before removing the tool.
+You might consider resetting Mac OS X's preferences you have changed via TinkerTool to the pre-installation state before removing the tool.
 (See the next item.)

 I used TinkerTool for a while, then I deleted it.
 But all of its settings are still effective, what should I do?

-As mentioned above, TinkerTool just changes user preference settings of macOS.
-Applications will respect their settings no matter if TinkerTool is on your disk or not.
+As mentioned above, TinkerTool just changes user preference settings of Mac OS X. Applications will respect their settings no matter if TinkerTool is on your disk or not.
 If you want to reset your configuration, just open the Reset pane in TinkerTool, choose one of the reset buttons, log out and log in.

 Why did Apple include so many hidden features in Mac OS X?